verortiz06/verortiz06/README.md

 - 👩‍💻  Class of 2027
 - 🌎  Economics Major, Data Science and Marketing Minors
 - ⚡  Fun fact: I love music!
 I played piano for about 6 years, was in my middle school and high school's honor orchestra for 7 years, and I am currently in one of my university's choirs!
+More recently, I have picked up the guitar and I love just playing and singing along.

 ## Technical Skills

 Python, Microsoft Visual Studio Code, STATA

+## Internships

+- Incoming Summer 2025 intern for **Boston Consulting Group** at their Houston office
+  - A 10-week immersive summer internship program aimed to support and develop students as they prepare to become leaders in consulting and the global business community
+  - Will be paired with a mentor, participate in training and development programs, and work as a member of a BCG case team

 ## Extracurriculars

+- Teaching Assistant for *Statistics for Economics* class under Professor Forrest Spence
-- Treasurer of the *Notre Dame Magnificat Choir*
+- 2024-25 Treasurer of the *Notre Dame Magnificat Choir*, incoming Secretary for the 2025-26 academic year
-- Academic Affairs Committe in *ND Student Government*
+- 2024-25 Academic Affairs Committee in *ND Student Government*, incoming member of University Policy Committee for the 2025-26 academic year
-- GRC/GreenDot Commissioner in *Lewis Hall Council*
+- 2024-25 GRC/GreenDot Commissioner in *Lewis Hall Council*, incoming Treasurer for the 2025-26 academic year
 - Women in Economics Club
 - Tennis & Pickleball Club